RosboneMako/MakoStacked/README.md

 5 kHz, etc to infinity.
 These harmincs sound like a 'fizz' sound and can be very harsh.
 Use the LOW PASS (FIZZ) filter to reduce these high frequency harmonics.

-It is sometimes better to over do the FIZZ filter and add some back using the EQ.
-This gives you better control of the freqs you want to hear.
+It is sometimes better to over do the FIZZ filter and then add some high freqs back using the EQ.
+This gives you better control of the freqs you want to hear. typical guitar speakers start to roll the high freqs at around 5 kHz.
+So FIZZ values of 3 kHz and up are normal.
+Then add specific highs back using the 5 band EQ.
+Or load the code and do whatever you want!
+That is the point of all this.

 IMPULSE RESPONSE<br />
 There is also an Impulse Response section, to add a realistic speaker response.
 IRs are typically WAVE files 1024 or 2048 samples in length.
-For simplification, the IRs used here are in stored in code as float arrays.
+For simplification, the IRs used here are stored in code as float arrays.
 There are 5 IRs available.

 IRs are very CPU heavy.
 For best results an IR of sample size 2048 should be used.
 This VST uses 1024 based IRs to keep CPU usage low.
 A slider could be added to reduce the sample size even further, at the cost of fidelity.
+Larger IRs have more accurate low frequency information.
+But remember, a full frequency flat response IR is a single sample.
+So get creative.

 COMPRESSOR<br />
 The program also adds a pre gain compressor stage.
 This can help get a fatter tone in certain instances.

 TUBE THINNER<br />
 This hack tries to reduce the guitar signal volume when driving hard into the clipping stages.
 It should only be used when soloing if you are hearing ghost notes and alien sounds.
-Since we applying a lot of gain, we wil start to hear random noises that are normally at the noise floor of your guitar signal.
+Since we are applying a lot of gain, we will start to hear random noises that are normally at the noise floor of your guitar signal.
 The thinner tries to reduce your volume between note peaks to reduce these weird noises.